-For additional information, the complete Bylaws are available on our website at www.f5.com under the "Company - Investor Relations - ESG - Governance Documents" section.
+For additional information, the complete Bylaws are available on our website at $\underline{\text{www.f5.com}}$ under the "Company - Investor Relations - ESG - Governance Documents" section.

-The Board of Directors Unanimously Recommends a Vote "FOR" the Election of All of the Nominees.
+The Board of Directors recommends a vote "FOR" the election of all of the nominees.